c-seeger/markdown2confluence/examples/test.md

 # Markdown test file

-If you see this file as its markdown representation then you should click on Raw !
+HINT: *If you see this file as its markdown representation then you should click on Raw !*

 Jira macro using markdown comments: